zacharysgoldberg/To-Do-App/README.md

 ## Design

-Dockerized FastAPI backend, bootstrap frontend, PostgreSQL, SQLAlchemy, Alembic, Nginx reverse-proxy, PyUnit (Unittest) unit, integration, system tests.
-Streamlined CI/CD by automating building, testing, and deploying using GitHub Actions workflow and Kubernetes deployment and service manifests.
+FastAPI backend, bootstrap frontend, PostgreSQL, SQLAlchemy, Alembic, Nginx reverse-proxy, unit, integration, and system tests.
+Streamlined CI/CD by automating build using Docker, testing with PyUnit (Unittest), and deployment using GitHub Actions workflow and Kubernetes deployment and service manifests.

 ## Features